In general babies are ready for solids around six months. First foods need to be smooth, soft and plain (ie, puréed foods).

 The Ministry works to ensure that nutrition recommendations for New Zealand health practitioners and consumers have a sound evidence base.

-Visit the Nutrition section in Our work to find out more, or read the Food and Nutrition Guidelines for Healthy Infants and Toddlers (Aged 0–2 years).
+Visit the Nutrition section in Our work to find out more, or read the Healthy Eating Guidelines for New Zealand Babies and Toddlers (0–2 years old).